tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 If numeric-start-position is less than 1, or if numeric-start-position
 + numeric-length is greater than the length of string-or-varbinary-value, then the result is not an error, anything which would be before the start or after the end is ignored.
+There are no symbols with index <= 0 or with index greater than the length of the first argument.

 If numeric-length is less than 0, then the result is an error.